williammitrefilho/opcodemapper/amd64/readme.md

 ## 1. The opcode struct

 The opcode struct is intended to be the primary building block of the opcode map.
-It contains informations about mnemonic, operand size, whether it needs extra bytes for arriving at the complete instruction, such as, in **i386** and **AMD64**, are the instruction prefixes, the **ModRM**, **SIB** bytes, 1-4 displacement and/or 1-8 immediate bytes.
-The fields in the struct are thus named accordingly.
+It contains informations about mnemonic, operand size, whether it needs extra bytes for arriving at the complete instruction, such as, in **i386** and **AMD64**, are the instruction prefixes, the **ModRM**, **SIB** bytes, 0-4 displacement and/or 0-8 immediate bytes.
+The fields in the struct are thus named accordingly:

 ```Go
 type opcode struct{